web2py/py4web/docs/chapter-16.rst

 **Q.tags_inputs**

-It turn a regular text input containing a string of comma separated tags into a tag widgets.
+It turns a regular text input containing a string of comma separated tags into a tag widgets.
 For example:

 .. code:: html